 Comparing fatigability, on the other hand, puts them on a much more even playing field.
 To measure fatigability, researchers ask participants to do the exact same tasks and measure how quickly they get tired.

 For example, they may be asked to walk slowly on a treadmill.
 Jennifer Schrack, an associate professor in the department of epidemiology at the Johns Hopkins Bloomberg School of Public Health in Baltimore, has helped develop new ways to measure fatigability, according to Consumer Reports.
-By having participants walk on a treadmill, she can compare how tired people get from doing the same thing.
+By having participants walk on a treadmill, she can compare how tired people get from doing the same activity.

 The problem with fatigue